Minions1128/net_tech_notes/Linux/mage_assignment/Docker.md

 ## Docker

+### 体系结构

 - docker中的容器: lxc -> libcontainer -> runC
     - runC is a CLI tool for spawning and running containers according to the OCI(Open Container Initiative) specification
     - Containers are started as a child process of runC and can be embedded into various other systems without having to run a daemon
     - runC is built on libcontainer, the same container technology powering millions of Docker Engine installations.

 - Docker体系结构

-[![docker.architecture](https://github.com/Minions1128/net_tech_notes/blob/master/img/docker.architecture.jpg "docker.architecture")](https://github.com/Minions1128/net_tech_notes/blob/master/img/docker.architecture.jpg "docker.architecture")

-- The Docker daemon: The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+    - Client <--> Daemon <--> Registry Server
-- The Docker client
+    - The Docker Client
         - The Docker client (docker) is the primary way that many Docker users interact with Docker.
         - The docker command uses the Docker API.
+    - The Docker Daemon
+        - The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes(外部的持久存储).
-- Docker registries
+    - Docker Registries
         - A Docker registry stores Docker images.
-    - Docker Hub and Docker Cloud are public registries that anyone can use, and Docker is configured to look for images on Docker Hub by default.
+        - **Docker Hub** and **Docker Cloud** are public registries that anyone can use, and Docker is configured to look for images on Docker Hub by default.
         - You can even run your own private registry.

-- Docker组件：
-    - 物理：
-        - Client <--> Daemon <--> Registry Server
+[![docker.architecture](https://github.com/Minions1128/net_tech_notes/blob/master/img/docker.architecture.jpg "docker.architecture")](https://github.com/Minions1128/net_tech_notes/blob/master/img/docker.architecture.jpg "docker.architecture")

-    - 逻辑：
+- Docker逻辑组件
     - Containers：容器
-        - Images：镜像、映像
+    - Images：镜像
     - Registry：Image Repositories

-    - 容器的状态：
+- When you use Docker, you are creating and using images, containers, networks, volumes, plugins, and other objects.
-        - created：
+    - IMAGES
+        - An image is a read-only template with instructions for creating a Docker container.
+        - Often, an image is based on another image, with some additional customization.
+        - You might create your own images or you might only use those created by others and published in a registry.
-        - runing：
+    - CONTAINERS
+        - A container is a runnable instance of an image.
+        - You can create, run, stop, move, or delete a container using the Docker API or CLI.
+        - You can connect a container to one or more networks, attach storage to it, or even create a new image based on its current state.

+### 安装docker

-        - paused：
+- 依赖的基础环境
-        - stopped：
+    - 64 bits CPU
-        - deleted：
+    - Linux Kernel 3.10+
+    - Linux Kernel cgroups and namespaces v CentOS 7 ɝ “Extras” repository v Docker Daemon ɝ systemctl start docker.service v Docker Client ɝ docker [OPTIONS] COMMAND [arg...]

     docker
         images